skeema/skeema/doc/options.md

 * `charset=string` -- Character set used for client-server interaction
 * `collation=string` -- Collation used for client-server interaction
 * `maxAllowedPacket=int` -- Max allowed packet size, in bytes
+* `allowCleartextPasswords=bool` -- Allow use of cleartext auth methods such as auth_pam_compat or AWSAuthenticationPlugin; default false
+* `rejectReadOnly=bool` -- Throw an error if db is read-only; default false
+* `tls=value` -- Configure SSL usage; value may be preferred (use SSL if available), skip-verify (require SSL), or false (disable SSL); default preferred
 * `readTimeout=duration` -- Query timeout; the value must be a float with a unit suffix ("ms" or "s"); default 20s
 * `timeout=duration` -- Connection timeout; the value must be a float with a unit suffix ("ms" or "s"); default 5s
 * `writeTimeout=duration` -- Socket write timeout; the value must be a float with a unit suffix ("ms" or "s"); default 5s

-All six of these special variables are case-sensitive.
+All of these special driver variables are case-sensitive.
 Unlike session variables, their values should never be wrapped in quotes.
 These special non-MySQL variables are automatically stripped from `{CONNOPTS}`, so they won't be passed through to tools that don't understand them.

 The value of `readTimeout` applies to all queries made directly by Skeema, except for `ALTER TABLE` and `DROP TABLE` statements, which are exempted from timeouts entirely.